 Even if you accidentally exceed that number, you’ll be most likely asked to remove one of the previous devices, so as to make room for the new one.

-Can I share my VPN with my family?
+Can I share my VPN with my family and friends?

 If your household accommodates more than just one member, you might want to protect your loved ones with a VPN.
 Many VPN providers are OK with this, especially ones who offer router VPN solutions.